mostafasaqly/saqlyng/README.md

-# Getting Started With Schematics
+# Getting Started With saqlyng

-This repository is a basic Schematic implementation that serves as a starting point to create and publish Schematics to NPM.
+First we need to install
+npm install -g @angular-devkit/schematics-cli

+then we can use this package by commands ng generate saqlyng:sharedComponent ng generate saqlyng:landingPage

 ### Testing